-I recently took on this project to join our patio are to the back of the garden where my shed and workshops are.
-I took me a couple of days to complete and makes a massive difference to the appearance and functionality of our garden space.
-Using partially reclaimed wood and matching colours it’s the perfect addition to connect the majority of key areas within our outdoor space.
+Recently, I undertook the task of linking our patio area to the back of the garden, where my shed and workshops are located.
+It took me a couple of days to finish, resulting in a significant enhancement of both the appearance and usability of our garden.
+By utilizing partially reclaimed wood and coordinating colors, this addition seamlessly connects the key zones within our outdoor space.

 Lastly we decided with the boardwalk because we agreed it would look great around the pond and we could paint it to match the two decking areas I had also recently completed.

 - How to build a boardwalk path – Step by step guide